undeconstructed/sample/README.md

 ## frontend

-serves api - always on. could cache all the recent articles probably.

-REST. could do this?
+Serves REST API - always on, can run any number of them.
+Caches all recent articles, updating on a timer.

+The API could be like this.

 ```
 /feeds/
-/feed/id/
+/feeds/id/
 /feeds/id/items/
 /feeds/id/items/id
 /feeds/id/items/id?in=html
 ```

-But then again, does the app actually access the resources, or just a view of them?
+But then again, does the client actually access the resources, or just a view of them?
 Frankly it could be just:

 ```
 /feed?query=q&from=token
-/article/id
 ```

+Where `/feed` represents a single resource that generates a feed from internal resources.

 ## fetcher

-gets from sources - runs whenever.
+Fetches from sources - runs whenever, can fail at any time without causing problems.
+Could also be turned into a per-task process, although that would make it harder to remember the state as of the last-fetch of a source.

-on a loop asks the config server what it should fetch, then fetches.
+Currently it asks the config server what it should fetch, then fetches, then go back to the start.

 ## store

-accepts from fetcher, serves to frontend. basically just a dumb store.
+Accepts from fetcher, serves to frontend - basically just a dumb store.
+Can fail for short periods, as the frontend is able to continue running without it.

 ```
 /feeds/id